Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

 AreaSearch's latest postcode level ATO data for financial year 2023 shows Hazelwood Park's median income among taxpayers is $69,245.
-The average income is $113,412.
-This places Hazelwood Park in the top percentile nationally.
+The average income in the suburb is $113,412.
+Both figures place Hazelwood Park in the top percentile nationally.
 In comparison, Greater Adelaide has a median income of $54,808 and an average of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Hazelwood Park would be approximately $75,339 (median) and $123,392 (average) as of September 2025.
-According to the 2021 Census, incomes in Hazelwood Park rank highly nationally, between the 83rd and 88th percentiles for household, family, and personal incomes.
-Income analysis reveals that 28.1% of residents (545 people) fall into the $4000+ bracket, which differs from regional levels where the $1,500 - 2,999 category is predominant at 31.8%.
+Based on Wage Price Index growth of 10.17% since financial year 2023, current estimates for Hazelwood Park's median income are approximately $76,287 by March 2026, with the average being around $124,946.
+According to 2021 Census figures, incomes in Hazelwood Park rank highly nationally, between the 83rd and 88th percentiles for household, family, and personal incomes.
+Income analysis reveals that 28.1% of residents (541 people) fall into the $4000+ bracket, differing from regional levels where the $1,500 - 2,999 category is predominant at 31.8%.
 The substantial proportion of high earners (40.3% above $3,000/week) indicates strong economic capacity throughout the locality.
 After housing costs, residents retain 88.6% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income